mrled/progfiguration/docs/src/index.rst

 Do you...

-* ...want to write a for loop in your configuration management?
-* ...wish you could write a real program, even multiple lines, when toiling in the YAML mines?
+* ...wish you could write a real program, even multiple lines, instead of toiling in the YAML mines?
 * ...hate running widely available stable software supported by well-funded corporations and large communities?

 ``progfiguration`` **is for you!**